xamarin/xamarin-forms-samples/DependencyService/README.md

 ---
 name: Dependency Service
-description: This sample demonstrates how to use the `DependencyService` to implement text-to-speech, check device orientation, battery status, and select a pho...
+description: This sample demonstrates how to use the `DependencyService` class, which is a service locator that enables Xamarin.Forms applications to invoke nat...
 topic: sample
 languages:
 - csharp